raytroop/raytroop.github.io/source/_posts/noise.md

 ## ADC SNR with Clock Jitter

-> Chembiyan T "SNR of an ADC in the presence of clock jitter" [[https://www.linkedin.com/posts/chembiyan-t-0b34b910_adcsnrjitter-activity-7171178121021304833-f2Wd?utm_source=share&utm_medium=member_desktop](https://www.linkedin.com/posts/chembiyan-t-0b34b910_adcsnrjitter-activity-7171178121021304833-f2Wd?utm_source=share&utm_medium=member_desktop)]
+> Chembian Thambidurai, "SNR of an ADC in the presence of clock jitter" [[https://www.linkedin.com/posts/chembiyan-t-0b34b910_adcsnrjitter-activity-7171178121021304833-f2Wd?utm_source=share&utm_medium=member_desktop](https://www.linkedin.com/posts/chembiyan-t-0b34b910_adcsnrjitter-activity-7171178121021304833-f2Wd?utm_source=share&utm_medium=member_desktop)]

 Unlike the quantization noise and the thermal noise, the impact of the clock jitter on the ADC performance depends on the input signal properties like its PSD